The Ultimate Glossary of Elearning Terms

 Service Provider (SP)

 In a Single Sign On environment, the SP is the service that talks to an IdP in order to get user information.
-Can be used in the context of SAML e.g. “Your Active Directory system will act as the SAML IdP, whereas Stream LXP (formerly Curatr) will be the SAML SP”.
+Can be used in the context of SAML e.g. “Your Active Directory system will act as the SAML IdP, whereas Learning Pool Platform (formerly Curatr) will be the SAML SP”.

 Shareable Content Object Reference Model (SCORM)